 At the Hawk Conservancy Trust we love vultures so every day is vulture awareness day!
-If you would like to celebrate these incredible birds, join us on Saturday 1 September to learn more about vultures and why we need them.
+If you would like to celebrate these incredible birds, join us on the first Saturday in September to learn more about vultures and why we need them.

 Vultures are ecologically vital and are now the most threatened group of birds in the world; populations of many species are under pressure and some are facing extinction.